DmitryBondarenko1/solid-spoon/ConsoleColor.md

 IntelliJ IDEA enables you to define your habitual color scheme for standard and database consoles.
 So doing, you can individually configure highlighting rules for input, error, and output messages.

-To learn more about consoles types in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)
+To learn more about consoles in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)

-The available console color options are listed in **Table 1**:

 **To configure the console colors**